TanishqAhirwar/Text-Summarization-Web-App/README.md

 # Text Summarization Web App

-A web application for text summarization using various NLP techniques, including Sumy, NLTK, and BERT.
+A web application for text summarization using various NLP techniques, including Sumy and NLTK